hannahhoward/a1atscript/README.md

 #### What's included?

-The /dist folder contains to sub folders: /es5 and /es6 /es6 is essentially the source ES6 files, so that you can transpile/include them
+The /dist folder contains and pure es6 version and an es5 version that sets up AMD modules.
 #### Wait a second, I thought AtScript was called TypeScript now

 It is.
 I've thought about renaming this T1000TypeScript... but I don't know who's using this.